nicholaspretorius/npgh/src/pages/post057.md

 ---
-title: "Speed Bumps."
+title: "Potholes & Rabbit Holes."
 id: "POST 057"
 date: "2019-06-25"
 ---

 Modern web development services such as package managers (i.e. npm), CLIs (command-line interfaces) and code editor features like plugins and formatters undeniably make our coding lives much easier and saner.
 That 'automagical' sense of satisfaction you get by having your document auto-formatted each time you save.
 Or the ease with which you can install specific tools or rapidly generate boilerplate code so that you can focus on what you are actually doing is fantastic.

-That being said, every now and then, you while crusing on the developer tools highway you hit a pothole you did not see coming!
+That being said, every now and then, while cruising on the developer tools highway you hit a pothole you did not see coming!
 I spent the better part of yesterday first trying to fix my app's build which, out of the blue, refused to build.
 Then, after finally resolving that issue, my code editor's format-on-save feature was replacing all my single-quotes with double-quotes all the while my linter was shouting at me to make them all single-quotes again...

 Needless to say, I spent several hours trying to untangle the threads.
 In the end, as with many programming related difficulties, the solutions were very straight-forward, but as always, the journey towards those solutions was not!